seenivasanadsk/learn-laravel-database/notes.md

 * exists and doesntExist

 ## #13) WHERE sql clause - part1
-How to fetch data with using condition.
+How to fetch data with condition.

 ### Learned
 * where